How to build links, by ex-Google engineer

 - Forum Posts

 - Bookmark Sites

 And the list goes on.
 The Google Search Quality team, of which I was a part, responded by penalizing websites that violated the Google Webmaster Guidelines.
 And Google still requires links to be vouched for by the site’s owner or not pass PageRank.
 Most notably Google has also restricted the descriptive nature of the anchor text, because of the abuse by the SEO industry with over-optimized commercial terms in an effort to manipulate rankings.

 Over time Google improved its algorithms and detection methods and in 2012 the Google Penguin algorithm was born and the disavow tool in Google Search Console (previously known as Google Webmaster Tools) was launched.
-Website owners have since been able to distance their websites from low quality websites or links believed to be in violation of the spirit of the Google Webmaster Guidelines.
-The disavow tool was also an effective method of preventing negative SEO attacks on innocent websites, although these were rare.
-Since Google Penguin 4.0, these type of negative SEO attacks are basically ineffective.
+Website owners have since been able to distance their websites from low quality websites or links believed to be in violation of the spirit of the Google Webmaster Guidelines by uploading a disavow file.
+The disavow file is also an effective method of preventing negative SEO attacks on innocent websites, although these are rare.
+Since Google Penguin 4.0, these type of negative SEO attacks are basically ineffective, according to Google.

 Since the beginning, Google’s point of view has been to avoid building links for the purpose of increasing ranking in search engines or manipulate PageRank.
 A lot of SEO’s and website owners have wrongly interpreted this policy and the link penalties resulting from this policy as “Google is against link building”.
 To clarify, Google is not against link building and never has been!
 Google is against link building for the purpose of manipulating the rankings in its search engine.
 That last part is a very important distinction to remember.

 Links are the crucial pillar of the World Wide Web